OfficeDev/office-js-docs-pr/docs/develop/support-ie-11.md

 # [Internet Explorer](#tab/ie)

 > [!IMPORTANT]
 > Internet Explorer 11 doesn't support some HTML5 features such as media, recording, and location.
 If your add-in must support Internet Explorer 11, then you must either design the add-in to avoid these unsupported features or the add-in must detect when Internet Explorer is being used and provide an alternate experience that doesn't use the unsupported features.
-For more information, see [Determine at runtime if the add-in is running in IE11 or Microsoft Edge Legacy](#determine-at-runtime-if-the-add-in-is-running-in-ie11-or-microsoft-edge-legacy).
+For more information, see [Determine the browser the add-in is running in at runtime](#determine-the-browser-the-add-in-is-running-in-at-runtime).

 ## Support for recent versions of JavaScript